ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

      - As first element, the group name, encoded as a CBOR text string.

      - Optionally, as second element, the role or CBOR array of roles that the Client wishes to take in the group.
-This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
+This element is optional since roles may have been pre-assigned to the Client, as associated with its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

      {{cddl-ex}} shows an example in CDDL notation where scope uses the textual format, with group name and role identifiers encoded as CBOR text strings.